 In compliance with the Electricity Law of 1997, the Company enters into long-term power purchase agreements with generation companies that cover most of its regulated customers' contributions to the total peak customer demand of electricity and work towards limiting any associated energy costs.
 Historically, the Company annually contracts about 94% to 98% of its total energy requirements via purchase agreements on the contract market.
-For the period ended June 30, 2013 and December 31, 2012, the Company purchased approximately 96% and 97%, respectively, of the energy required through the purchase of energy on the contract market.
+For the period ended September 30, 2013 and December 31, 2012, the Company purchased approximately 95% and 96%, respectively, of the energy required through the purchase of energy on the contract market.
 These purchase agreements include both a fixed charge based on energy capacity requirements and a variable charge based on the energy consumed.
-These purchase contracts for purchase of energy and capacity qualify as accounting exceptions for derivative instruments that fall within the conditions for normal.
+These purchase contracts for purchase of energy and capacity qualify as accounting exceptions for derivative instruments that fall within the conditions for normal purchase and normal sales according to the prescriptions in ASC 815, "Derivatives and Hedges".